-In Fig. 5, we show the $T{\rm mw,500}$ evolution history for the three outlier ETGs from z = 1 to z = 0.
-Their gas mass-weighted temperatures all seem to jump up at $z \sim 0.35$.
-By examining their merger trees and cluster (FoF group) memberships, we find that they all belonged to a much larger cluster during the periods indicated by the vertical dashed lines in each panel.
-They all interacted with larger galaxy groups/clusters since $z \sim 0.35$, lost their central ETG identity during their infall, and came back to become backsplash centrals just before z = 0.
+In Fig. 5, we show the $T{\rm mw, 500}$ evolution history for the three outlier ETGs from z = 1 to z = 0.
+Their gas mass-weighted temperatures all seem to jump up at $z \sim 0.35$ .
+By examining their merger trees and cluster (FoF group) memberships, we find that they all belonged to a much larger cluster during the periods indicated by the vertical shaded regions in each panel.
+They all interacted with larger galaxy groups/clusters since $z \sim 0.35$ , lost their central ETG identity during their infall, and came back to become backsplash centrals just before z = 0.

-We also show their distances to the host FoF group and major subhaloes of those clusters (subhaloes by z = 0) that they interacted with as a function of time (blue curves, right y-axis in Fig.5).
+We also show their distances to the host FoF group and major subhaloes of those clusters (subhaloes by z = 0) that they interacted with as a function of time (blue curves, right y-axis in Fig. 5).
+We linearly interpolate the $R{500}$ values as a function for redshift for these three ETGs between snapshots right before going in and right after coming out of the larger cluster they interacted with.
+During the interaction period when ETGs A, B, and C were not central galaxies of their own FoF group, we use all gas particles from their parent FoF group within this interpolated $R{500}$ to calculate the three ETGs' mass-weighted gas temperatures.
 The temperature rise of each ETG coincides well with their first accretion into a larger cluster, and temperature peaks correspond to the closest encounters with the brightest cluster galaxy (BCG) or other member galaxies, indicative of environmental heating of their gas.
 To further demonstrate this process, we plot the mass-weighted temperature maps at z = 1, 0.5, 0.2, 0 in the surroundings of each ETG in Fig. 6.
-We only include gas cells associated with the ETGs and the larger cluster they interacted with in these temperature maps.
-We analyze how the three ETG formation histories impact the heating of their gas on a case-by-case basis:
+We only include all gas cells from all distinct FoF groups that host the ETGs we examine and the larger cluster central BCG or other non-BCG satellites that these ETGs interacted with in these temperature maps.
+We analyse how the three ETG formation histories impact the heating of their gas on a case-by-case basis:

-• ETG A (SUBFIND ID 410700) interacted with parts of a FoF group that has a $z = 0 \log{10}(M{200}/M{\odot}) = 13.95$.
-Specifically, it mainly interacted with two subhaloes of the host FoF group, the first one (r_1) having a z = 0 total mass of $\log{10}(M{sub}/M{\odot}) = 13.44$, and the second one (r_2) having a z = 0 total mass of $\log{10}(M{sub}/M{\odot}) = 13.02$.
-The two temperature peaks of the ETG at $z \sim 0.25$ and $z \sim 0.2$ coincide well with the pericentric passages with these two subhaloes haloes, after which the gas in the ETG remained ~ 0.7 dex hotter than pre-infall.
-From the temperature maps we can see that the ETG (white squares) started interacting with outskirt gas in subhalo r_2 at z = 0.5, heated up and remained to be surrounded by extended hot gas from the host halo of the larger FoF group even after exiting at z = 0.
+(i) ETG A (SUBFIND ID 410700) interacted with parts of a FoF group that has a $z = 0 \log{10}(M{200}/M{\odot}) = 13.95$ .
+Specifically, it mainly interacted with two subhaloes of the host FoF group, the first one $(r_1)$ having a z = 0 total mass of $\log{10}(M{sub}/M{\odot}) = 13.44$ , and the second one $(r_2)$ having a z = 0 total mass of $\log{10}(M{sub}/M{\odot}) = 13.02$ .
+The two-temperature peaks of the ETG at $z \sim 0.25$ and $z \sim 0.2$ coincide well with the pericentric passages with these two subhaloes haloes, after which the gas in the ETG remained ~0.7 dex hotter than pre-infall.
+From the temperature maps we can see that the ETG (white squares) started interacting with outskirt gas in subhalo $r_2$ at z = 0.5, heated up and remained to be surrounded by extended hot gas from the host halo of the larger FoF group even after exiting at z = 0.